donsalvadori/zd-challenge/README.md

 Fix a few bugs, the app should be able to:

-- create new task
+- create new task: DONE
-- complete/uncomplete task
+- complete/uncomplete task DONE
-- sort based on complete/id/title
+- sort based on complete/id/title DONE

 Refactor: